 Metal latticework overlays the patterned glass panels to create a truly elegant lantern.
 This one absolutely comes alive at night when candlelit, casting a forest of light and dark latticework on your wall or table.
 Measures 11” x 5”

 Returns You may return your purchase for any reason within 30 days.
 If 30 days have gone by since your purchase, unfortunately we can’t offer you a return.
 To be eligible for a return, your item must be unused and in its original condition and packaging.
 Proof of purchase is required.

 Refunds Once your return is received, inspected, and we have confirmed the item is eligible, we will send you an email to notify you that we have received your returned item.
 A refund will be issued directly ONLYto the method of payment originally used for the order.
 An order purchased with a gift card will be refunded back with a gift card.
 There areNO EXCEPTIONSto this refund policy.
 We reserve the right to refuse an order and will issue a full refund in such case.

 Return Shipping You will be responsible for paying for your own shipping costs for returning your item.
 Shipping costs are non-refundable.

-Shipping methods and costs will vary based on your order's content and destination.
+Shipping Costs Shipping methods and costs will vary based on your order's content and destination.
 After choosing your preferred shipping method at checkout, your total shipping charges will be displayed before your order is completed.

 Shipping Methods We offer UPS and USPS as delivery methods.
 At the moment we do not offer rush shipping, however if you have a specific deadline please mention it as you check out!
 Please note we may select a delivery carrier different than your selected carrier in order to ensure timely delivery and arrival

+Shipping outside the contiguous US Orders with shipping destinations in Alaska or Hawaii may require 2-3 additional business days for delivery.
 Orders shipping to an APO / FPO military address or a Post Office box may only be shipped via Ground delivery (through U.S. Postal Service) and cannot be expedited.
 Business days are Monday-Friday, excluding federal holidays within the United States.

 Customs and Duties All international shipments (Outside US) may be randomly chosen for inspection.
 The recipient of an international shipment is thus subject to such import taxes, customs duties and fees, which are imposed once the shipment reaches clearance.
 Potential charges for a customs clearance must be fulfilled by the recipient.

 Yes, our lanterns can be used outside!
 We recommend doing so on a seasonal basis, and bringing lanterns inside during harsh weather.
 Lanterns left exposed to harsh weather over long periods will eventually begin to show signs of wear/ patina, but will remain structurally sound.
 Standing water should not be allowed to collect inside a lantern, so make sure to tilt to allow water to drain.
 Putting your lanterns in an outdoor area such as a porch or patio that has a roof or other covering overhead can help them look their best for as long as possible.